tpximpact/mhclg-oruk/content/about/what.md

 - supported by the market to demonstrate the independence of platforms, applications and vendors
 - released for use with a royalty free licence which is irrevocable unless there is a breach of conditions
 - compatible with both open source and proprietary licensed solutions

+To find out more, watch our short [What is Open Referral UK?](https://youtu.be/dn1ryloOLvk) explainer video.